apache/trafficcontrol/docs/source/api/deliveryservices.rst

 	.. deprecated:: ATCv3.0
 		This field has been deprecated in Traffic Control 3.x and is subject to removal in Traffic Control 4.x or later

 :ccrDnsTtl:           The Time To Live (TTL) in seconds of the DNS response for A or AAAA record queries requesting the IP address of the Traffic Router - named "ccrDnsTtl" for legacy reasons
 :cdnId:               The integral, unique identifier for the CDN to which this :term:`Delivery Service`\ shall be assigned
 :checkPath:           The path portion of the URL which will be used to check connections to this :term:`Delivery Service`'s origin server
-:consistentHashRegex:      If defined, this is a regex used for the Pattern-Based Consistent Hashing feature.
+:consistentHashRegex: If defined, this is a regular expression used for the Pattern-Based Consistent Hashing feature.
 It is only applicable for HTTP and Steering Delivery Services

+	.. versionadded:: 1.4

+:consistentHashQueryParams: If defined, this is a set (encoded as an array, but duplicates are **not** allowed and order is not preserved) of query parameters which will be considered by Traffic Router when using a client request to consistently find an :term:`Edge-tier cache server` to which to redirect them.\ [#httpOnly]_

+	.. versionadded:: 1.4

 :deepCachingType: A string describing when to do Deep Caching for this :term:`Delivery Service`:

 	NEVER
 		Deep Caching will never be used by this :term:`Delivery Service` (default)